agda/agda/doc/user-manual/tools/command-line-options.rst

      Unsolved meta variables.

-.. option:: NothingAppliedToHiddenArg
+.. option:: HiddenNotInArgumentPosition

      Hidden arguments ``{ x }`` can only appear as arguments to functions, not as expressions by themselves.

-.. option:: NothingAppliedToInstanceArg
+.. option:: InstanceNotInArgumentPosition

      Instance arguments ``⦃ x ⦄`` can only appear as arguments to functions, not as expressions by themselves.